 How are bridges placed?

 In order to place a dental bridge, we will first place a dental implant, which is a metal (generally titanium) fixture into your jaw.
 The implant will sit flush with the bone under your gum line.
-There is a healing process involved in receiving a dental implant, during this process we will have your bridge created.
-We may request to see you at stages throughout the healing process to assess how you are healing and when we can move on to placing the abutment, and eventually the crown on top of these.
+There is a healing process involved in receiving a dental implant.
+During this process we will have your bridge created.
+We may request to see you at stages throughout the healing process to assess how you are healing and to see when we can move on to placing the abutment, and eventually the crown on top of these.
 While this process sounds drastic, it is commonly performed in a dental clinic and provides a large number of benefits.
-For example it can prevent bone degeneration, restore aesthetics and, if speech impediments or difficulties chewing food have been discovered post tooth loss, they may help correct or improve these difficulties.
+For example, it can prevent bone degeneration, restore aesthetics and, if speech impediments or difficulties chewing food have been discovered post tooth loss, they may help correct or improve these difficulties.

 No, the process of having a dental bridge placed should not cause any discomfort because your dentist will administer an anaesthetic before beginning treatment.
 You may experience some sensitivity to hot and cold foods and drinks after the procedure is complete, although this side effect is temporary and should resolve over time.

 Traditional dental bridges are held in position by dental crowns.
 They are cemented to the adjacent teeth for support and are not removable.
 Traditional bridges are often recommended when there are healthy, natural teeth on either side of the gap caused by a missing tooth.